Skip to Content

 10. Ride The Gondola To Hoonah Mountain

-A road used to take zipline riders to the top of Hoonah Mountain.
-However, in 2022, Icy Strait Point opened a gondola.
+In 2022, the Tlingit community opened the Icy Strait Point gondola.
 The cars look like the green transporter ones, except they are red.

 Riding the gondola to Hoonah Mountain